Aim4dabush/api-store/README.md

   - [x] Create a thank you page.
   - [x] Display subtotal in cart.
   - [x] Display total number of products in cart.
-  - [ ] User can go back to products page from details page.
+  - [x] User can go back to products page from details page.
-  - [ ] User can change quantities of products in cart.
+  - [ ] User can change quantities of products and update cart.
-  - [ ] User can sort products by category
+  - [x] User can sort products by category

 ### What I Learned